-For tax years beginning on or after January 1, 2007, the Ex-Felons Jobs Credit is 5 percent of qualified wages paid during the taxable year to an employee who is a qualified ex-felon.
-The total credits for all tax years for wages paid to a particular ex-felon may not exceed \$600.
+For tax years beginning on or after January 1, 2007, the Ex-Felons Jobs Credit is 5 percent (.05) of qualified wages paid during the taxable year to an employee who is a qualified ex-offender.
+The total credits for all tax years for wages paid to a particular ex-offender may not exceed \$1500.

-Line 42 - For each ex-felon for whom you are claiming a credit:
+Line 41 - For each ex-offender for whom you are claiming a credit:

-Column A - Write the name of the qualified ex-felon.
+Column A - Write the name of the qualified ex-offender.

-Column B - Write the Social Security number of the qualified ex-felon.
+Column B - Write the Social Security number of the qualified ex-offender.

-Column C - Write the date you hired the qualified ex-felon.
+Column C - Write the date you hired the qualified ex-offender.

-Column D - Write the amount of qualified wages you paid to this ex-felon during the taxable year.
+Column D - Write the amount of qualified wages you paid to this ex-offender during the taxable year.
 Do not include any wages paid more than one year after the date of hiring.